Optimizing Estimators of Squared Calibration Errors in Classification: Background

 \section{Background}

-In the following, we offer an extensive introduction into the background of this work.
-First, we give briefly measure theoretic preliminaries, followed by the different notions of calibration used for classification by the literature.
+In the following, we offer an extensive introduction to the background of this work.
+First, we offer a more extensive motivation for calibration.
+Second, we give briefly measure theoretic preliminaries, followed by the different notions of calibration used for classification by the literature.
 We then introduce and discuss commonly used estimators for these notions.